 For a limited time only, purchase tickets to the Drum and Bugle Corps Competition, Sumer Music Preview, sponsored by the Bristol Foruth of July Committee and ride to and from the show for FREE!!!!
 Reservations are required.

 Bristol's Annual Fourth of July Celebration, established in 1785, is the oldest continuous celebration of its kind in the United States.

 In keeping with that long standing tradition of honoring our nations independence, the Bristol Fourth of July Committee establishes as its mission a means by which we can carry out our mandate to have a patriotic observance in Bristol, Rhode Island that can best exemplify our National Heritage.

 The Purpose of this Committee is to formulate, prepare and carry out all plans for the Annual Fourth of July Celebration.
 All members of the Committee are volunteers.
-The presiding Chairperson for the 2014/2015 Celebrations is Ray Lavey.
+The presiding Chairperson for the 2016/2017 Celebrations is Donna Falcoa.

 If you would like to donate to the Bristol Fourth of July Celebration, you can send your donations to the Bristol Fourth of July Committee, for more information on supporting the Celebration please visit the General Chairmans' page.

 To become an individual sponsor download the "Proud Supporter" form.

 The Military, Civic and Firemen's Parade

 The Fourth of July Parade will begin at 10:30 a.m. and will step-off at the corner of Chestnut Street and Hope Street (Rt.
 114) and ends on High Street, between State Street and Bradford Street.
 Hope Street (Rt.
 114) will be closed off beginning at 8:00 a.m., including Poppasquash Road.